Samarkand

 Next to the Bibi Khanum mosque lies Samarkand’s main Siab bazaar, concentrated on the old town.
 It is a farm market where you can find fresh melons and other fresh fruits and vegetables sold in the same way as already for the centuries.
 Early mornings and Sundays offer the most activity.

-Centre of Handmade Paper
+Samarkand Centre of Handmade Paper

-For ages, Samarkand was famous for its mulberry paper, a favorite of Tamerlane and gloried for its strength and resistance to insects.
+For ages, Samarkand was famous for its silk paper, a favorite of Tamerlane and gloried for its strength and resistance to insects.
 During the reign of Amir Temur, paper production continued to be one of the main branches of handicraft in the area.
 There were 42 paper workshops in Samarkand at the beginning of the 18th century.
 In addition to Samarkand, similar workshops were opened in Kokand, Bukhara and Tashkent.

 Khovranko Winery